tunahanertekin/docs/docs/user-guide/instance/stop.md

 sidebar_position: 4
 ---

-# Stop
+# Stopping Instance

 ![All you need to stop an instance is just a few clicks.](./img/stop-instance.gif)

-## Deletion Flow
+## Stopping Steps
+ Follow the straightforward steps below to stop your instance within the robolaunch platform.

 ![Delete Instance](./img/instance-actions.png)

-All you need to stop an instance is just a few clicks.

-- Go to the dashboard where your instances are.
-(You can get there by clicking the region icon in the sidebar and click the `>` button on any item.)
+- **1. Navigate to the Instances Dashboard:** Go to the dashboard where your instances are located.
+(Access by clicking the region icon in the sidebar and selecting the > button on any item.)

-- Click on the button with the stop icon on the right side of the opened table rows.
+- **2. Initiate Stop Command:** Click on the button with the stop icon on the right side of the opened table rows corresponding to the desired Instance.

-- After clicking, confirm the popup that appears.
+- **3. Confirm Action:** After clicking, confirm the action through the popup that appears.

-Finally, the instance chart will be refreshed.
-You can view existing instances in the displayed table.
+Congratulations!
+You've successfully stopped your Cloud Instance.
+The instance chart is now refreshed, allowing you to efficiently manage your computing resources for AI and robotics development.